303layasai/SkillCraft-Cybersecurity-Internship/README.md

 .📌 Description: Hands-on tasks involving encryption, secure password handling, and basic ethical hacking using Python.

-Tech Stack
+#Tech Stack:

 .👨‍💻 Language: Python 3.x

 .📦 Libraries Used:

 .cryptography

 .pynput

 .PIL / OpenCV (if used for image encryption)

 .os, sys, base64

 .

-🔐 Task 1 – Encryption
+🔐 Task 1 – Encryption:

 File: task1_encryption.py

 .Implemented a simple text encryption program.

 .Allows users to encrypt and decrypt messages using a key-based algorithm.

 .Focuses on understanding the basics of cryptography.

 Sample Output: